Pharmr/legal/community-guidelines.md

 ### 3. Accepting the Communications Service

-**To Opt In to the Communications Service:**
-By checking the box, you agree to Opt In to Pharmr’s Communications Policy.
+**3.1.
+To Opt In to the Communications Service.** By checking the box, you agree to Opt In to Pharmr’s Communications Policy.
 By Opting In, you agree to resolve disputes arising under this Communications Policy pursuant to Pharmr’s [Terms of Use](https://github.com/Pharmr/legal/blob/main/terms-of-use.md), including the terms pertaining to binding arbitration and to class actions.
 Notwithstanding the foregoing, the Communications Policy does not supersede or otherwise impact the enforceability of any agreements you may have with Pharmr or its subsidiaries.

 You authorize Pharmr to use autodialer or non-autodialer technology to send text messages to the cell phone number associated with your account.
 You also authorize Pharmr to include informational and marketing content in any such messages.
 You do not have to Opt In, though not doing so will affect your ability to use the platform (Section 4).